PavelKisliak/BitSerializer/docs/bitserializer_convert.md

 ```cpp
 DECLARE_ENUM_STREAM_OPS(EnumType)
 ```
-In comparison with macro `REGISTER_ENUM_MAP` you should take care to include the header file in which you declared this.
+In comparison with macro `REGISTER_ENUM_MAP` you have to take care of including the header file in which you declared this.

 ### Conversion custom classes
 There are several ways to convert custom classes from/to strings: